tk3369/ContextTracking.jl/README.md

 ## Motivation

-This package is conceived to satisfy the need of logging contextual data to Splunk.
+This package is conceived to satisfy the need of logging contextual data with ease.
 For example, when processing a data request, we may work through several functions.
-We use `@info` logging statement everywhere, but for the same request we want to output contexual information such as run id, portfolio number, etc.
+We use `@info` logging statement everywhere, but for the same request we want to output contexual information such as a UUID, request id, etc.

 ## Usage